Orthotics // Category

 Also read, Physiotherapy Oakville

-If you don’t have a sports injury, but are just very active, orthotics can still come to your aid.
+If you don’t have a sports injury but are just very active, orthotics can still come to your aid.
 But do seek your doctor’s advice before using any kind of orthotics.

 At Triangle Physiotherapy our health professionals cater to your needs and specifications.
 With the help of our professionals, you can figure out what is the best solution for you, based on your activities and the needs of your feet.
-So visit any of our locations in Etobicoke, Oakville, North York, Mississauga & Toronto to stay active with Orthotics!
+So visit any of our locations in Etobicoke, Oakville, North York, Mississauga & Downtown Toronto, to stay active with Orthotics!

 18 Jun

-Wearing heels maybe a fashion statement for some, but for others it is a work necessity.
+Wearing heels may be a fashion statement for some, but for others, it is a work necessity.

-Studies have shown that
+Studies have shown that:

-• 72% women wear high heels at some point or the other
+• 72% of women wear high heels at some point or the other

 • 50% of them wear them at parties

-• 39% of them wear them everyday
+• 39% of them wear them every day

 • And 31% of them wear them to work